-^{} Less than 1%
+Less than 1%

-- (1) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act.
-The value of securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Select Market as of November 15, 2012, by the number of shares of the respective class so beneficially owned and aggregated accordingly. - (2) Includes 2,700 shares held by Mr. Reilly's daughter.
+(1) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act.
+The value of securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Market as of November 25, 2013, by the number of shares of the respective class so beneficially owned and aggregated accordingly.